BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         interaction_length :
             radius of influence if predictor depends on the state of other foragers.
 Defaults to window_size, but it is useful to keep it separate for clarity and special cases (int)
         params: other parameters specific to the predictor
+        ##PP_comment : in generate_all_predictors I am saving specified predictor values to the foragers_object before calling generate_predictor_X, so potentially these parameters can just be accessed from foragers_object, and don't need to be passed separately to the function

     Returns:
         predictor_X_DF :